-The difference between the Doctorate of Management and a PhD
+The difference between the Doctor of Management and a PhD

-How is the Doctorate of Management different from a typical PhD and a typical DBA (Doctor of Business Adminsitration) course?
+How is the Doctor of Management different from a typical PhD and a typical DBA (Doctor of Business Adminsitration) course?

 This is an important question, as it will help you decide if this is the right programme for you.

 *A practice-oriented research degree*

 |Degree aims||To contribute to the body of academic literature and theory in your discipline||To contribute to your profession, community, and practice in the relevant area of focus||To contribute both to the academic discipline and the practice within your organisation|

 |Research focus/project||Research is focused on key questions within the academic discipline||A combination of coursework and research, which is limited in scope and is practitioner focused||Research contributes to the discipline and is focused on problems relevant to practice|

 |Research process||A supervisor guides you to become an expert in research practice||A supervisor guides you to produce research appropriate to the needs of your practice||You and your supervisor co-create research as part of a research-practitioner community|

 |Career outcomes||To become a professional research practitioner (often as an academic)||To become a more professional practitioner||To become a research-oriented practitioner who can bridge theory and practice|